ktaylor63/southeast/site/content/conservation-tools/low-cost-sonar-habitat-mapping.md

 ---
 draft: true
-title: Low-cost sonar habitat mapping
+title: 'Low-cost sonar habitat mapping'
 tags:
-  - Panama City
-  - Habitat Mapping
+    - Florida
     - GIS
+    - 'Habitat Mapping'
+    - 'Panama City Ecological Services Field Office'
+updated: 'November 15th, 2018'
 ---

 Low-cost sonar habitat mapping is a method developed by Adam Kaeser (U.S. Fish and Wildlife Service) and Thom Litts (Georgia Department of Natural Resources) for producing high resolution maps of physical habitat features in navigable systems using inexpensive, off-the-shelf sonar and GPS equipment.
 Associated tools and techniques enable the generation of rectified image mosaics from sonar image snapshots obtained with the Humminbird® Side Imaging system.
 Physical habitat elements are manually digitized via interpretation of sonar imagery within a GIS.
 Sonar habitat mapping can be used to quantify the distribution and extent of habitat, investigate terrestrial-aquatic linkages, study patterns of habitat use by resident organisms, and monitor change over time.
 By providing a unique, rapid, and flexible means to visualize and characterize the underwater environment at the landscape scale, this method can be used to fill critical information gaps in a wide variety of aquatic systems.